 Harpsichord: GRADUATE ONLY: 3 compositions (Bach, French Baroque, and any period; (1) Bach: Any composition from the WTC I or II, Three part inventions, suites, partitas, and toccatas; (2) Five to six movements from a French Baroque suite; (3) A piece of your own choice from any period.
 NOTE: Pieces must be memorized.

-Jazz Studies (instrumental only) *NOTE: For Winter 2021 auditions, sight reading will not be required for any jazz instrument *: Double Bass/Electric Bass: 1) Perform walking bass lines based on the following chord progressions: 12 bar blues in a ll keys, Rhythm changes in B-flat, How High the Moon (Ornithology) in G, Cherokee in B-flat.
+Jazz Studies (instrumental only): Double Bass/Electric Bass: 1) Perform walking bass lines based on the following chord progressions: 12 bar blues in a ll keys, Rhythm changes in B-flat, How High the Moon (Ornithology) in G, Cherokee in B-flat.
 2) Play the following melodies: Any standard based on 12 bar blues, Any melody based on rhythm changes in B-flat, How High the Moon or Ornithology in G, Cherokee in B-flat.
 3) Be prepared to improvise a solo on above chord changes.
 4) Prepare 2 octave scales in major, mixolydian, Dorian, diminished and auxiliary diminished.
 5) Prepare the following arpeggios in at least one octave: Major, minor, diminished, augmented and dominant seventh.
 Drum Set: 1) Demonstrate a few different styles and tempos of your choice; include time keeping and soloistic ideas.
 2) Perform a transcription of your choice (preference for transcriptions done by the student).
 3) Perform a tune from standard Jazz repertoire (Oleo, Straight No Chaser, etc.).
 Play the melody on the drums, play a few choruses of time, play a solo over the form, play the head out.
 4) Perform a 2-3 minute freely improvised piece of music.
-5) Above all, use this video as an opportunity to showcase your musical personality, musicality, conviction, and desire to work hard to become a master musician.
 Piano: 1) Major scales 3 octaves, hands together.
 2) Be able to play and improvise 3 jazz standards in solo piano style (e.g., Green Dolphin Street, My Romance, All the Things You Are, Night and Day, Blue Bossa, I Love You, Confirmation, St ella By Starlight).
 3) Play a "Blues" in the Jazz style; 4) Sight-read a "lead" sheet.
 (Contact Marc Seales, 543-1231).
 Saxophone: Consult requirements here: http://blogs.uw.edu/sax/auditions/.
 All other instruments: 1) Major and minor scales memorized.
 2) Be able to play and improvise on three jazz standards (e.g., Seven Steps to Heaven, Body and Soul, All of Me, Night and Day, Desafinado, I Love You, Confirmation, Chelsea Bridge), one must be a standard jazz tune in a medium tempo swing feel, and two can be chosen from a blues, ballad or tunes with straight eighth-note feels or back beat-oriented grooves, etc. 3) Sight-read.
 Piano, drum-set, bass amp, guitar amp and audio equipment for backing tracks (PA system with CD player or a 1/8” (and 3.5mm) male input jack for smartphones or mp3 players) will be provided if needed.

 Music Education: UNDERGRADUATE: 1) Pass an instrumental or voice audition 2) Pass a Music Education musicianship assessment/audition, which consists of: a) performing a prepared piece on your principal instrument or voice; b) sight-singing; c) performing a familiar song by ear on your instrument; d) playing a simple harmonic accompaniment on piano; e) an interview.
-NOTE: Due to the virtual nature of winter 2021 auditions, applicants will not be asked to do the piano portion of the audition.
 POST-BAC OR MASTER'S PLUS CERTIFICATION: Pass a Music Education Entrance Exam/Audition, which consists of: a) performing a prepared piece on your principal instrument or voice; b) sight-singing; c) performing a familiar song by ear on your instrument; d) playing a simple harmonic accompaniment on piano; e) an interview.
-NOTE: Due to the virtual nature of winter 2021 auditions, applicants will not be asked to do the piano portion of the audition.
 (NOTE: Master's plus certification students must also complete separate Music Education MA application)

 Oboe: UNDERGRADUATE: All major and harmonic minor scales, two octaves where possible*.
 Two or three contrasting works of your choice.
 One of these works must be a Barret or Ferling etude, and the other must be a piece or movement of a piece from the standard solo repertoire.
 GRADUATE: In addition to the above, please prepare four contrasting orchestral excerpts, one of which must be from a cantata by JS Bach.
 Applicant's choice for additional repertoire. *For applicants submitting a video audition, please include the following scales from memory: E major, c# minor, Ab Major, f minor.